Yahya Farhan: Early and adult life

-Adwan Farhan was born to a Muslim-Arab family, in the little Bedouin village of Hamaam, Israel.
+Adwan Farhan was born to a Muslim Arab family, in the little Bedouin village of Hamaam, Israel.
 He is the youngest of 13 children.
 His father, Yahya, was part of the Palmach and fought alongside the Jews during the War of Independence, but died when his son was only 5 years old.
 His mother had difficulty raising Farhan, who soon became the family's black sheep.
-Years later, his mother also passed away.
+Years later, his mother also died.
 In 2007, much to family's dismay, he changed his name to Yahya, in order to honor his father.

-As an adult, Yahya Farhan would become a career criminal responsible for a variety of crimes, but still managed to marry a woman named Zeriya, with whom he had four children, one of which, a daughter, suffered from kidney disease.
+As an adult, Yahya Farhan would become a career criminal responsible for a variety of crimes but still managed to marry a woman named Zeriya, with whom he had four children, one of which, a daughter, suffered from kidney disease.
 He spent little time with them due to spending time in various prisons.
-When he was a 26 year old man, he raped a 13 year old girl from Tiberias (only identified as Y.).
+When he was a 26-year-old man, he raped a 13-year-old girl from Tiberias (only identified as Y.).
 Farhan mistreated the girl and her family, beating the teenager on two different occasions and forcing her to convert to Islam.
 The teenager also gave birth to a baby, but since it was uncertain who the father was, the child was sent to a foster family.

 Crimes

 Farhan first entered the criminal world at the age of 16, but was arrested and imprisoned for the first time in 1998, at the age of 22.
 Since then, he has had numerous convictions, serving time in the Shita, Ashmoret, Tzalmon and Eshel prisons.
-According to police from the Northern District, at some point he was an informant, but contact with him was seized after his information turned out to be unreliable.
+According to police from the Northern District, at some point he was an informant, but contact with him was ceased after his information turned out to be unreliable.